Magnetoconductivity of Dirac semimetals and chiral magnetic effect from Keldysh technique: Conclusions and discussion

 --- the resistivity saturates with the magnetic field and is approximately proportional to temperature.
-At smaller temperatures, the non-monotonous magneto-conductivity is unexplained -- apparently it is dictated by magnetic properties of the crystal lattice, \ra{besides, our approximation \eqref{EqApprBuT} breaks down}.
+At smaller temperatures, the non-monotonous magneto-conductivity is unexplained -- apparently it is dictated by magnetic properties of the crystal lattice, {besides, our approximation Eq.\eqref{EqApprBuT} breaks down}.
 At larger temperatures, the Lifshitz transition occurs, which also might break our model assumptions.

-In the known materials (see the above discussion) the limit of strong magnetic fields is achieved, presumably, at magnetic fields of the order of several Tesla.
-This is the case, when Eq. (\ref{sBB}) is to be used.
+It would be interesting to extend our analysis to the case of weak and intermediate magnetic fields (in experimental studies the magnetoresistance is typically investigated within the ranges of $0.1$ to $10$ T).
+A straightforward approach could be to calculate the magnetoconductivity with the complete sum over the Landau levels, as in \cite{ghosh2024anisotropic}, but for realistic semimetals models.
+Alternative approach, which seems to be more feasible, could be to derive a proper kinetic theory from the underlying QFT, as in \cite{Lin2019}, and calculate observables with the kinetic theory.
+It will then be interesting to check the validity of the CME conjecture in the general case.

-{It would be interesting to extend our analysis to the case of weak and intermediate magnetic fields (in experimental studies the magnetoresistance is typically investigated within the ranges of $0.1$ to $10$ T).
-It is worth mentioning that in \cite{ghosh2024anisotropic,ghosh2024fermion} the magnetoconductivity and the corresponding dissipation rate were calculated in QED, and the exchange by photon is the source of the dissipation rate.
-It would be instructive to calculate the magnetoconductivity with the complete sum over the Landau levels (as in \cite{ghosh2024anisotropic}), but for the real semimetals, and using Keldysh technique, taking into account the exchange by phonons and disorder.
-It will then be interesting to check the validity of the CME conjecture for this more general case.}
+One of the interesting questions is relation to topology of the coefficient standing in expression for the CME in Eq. (\ref{CME}).
+The similar expression for the chiral separation effect \cite{zubkov2023effect} contains a topological invariant composed of the two - point equilibrium Green functions.
+A general expectation is that the CME conductivity is expressed through the same topological invariant.
+It is worth mentioning that such topological invariants reveal intimate relation between solid state systems and high energy physics \cite{zubkov2018momentum,zubkov2012momentum,volovik2017standard} as well as with the fermionic superfluids \cite{volovik2013nambu}.
+It would be interesting also to extend our approach to the consideration of magnetoconductivity in quark matter, where the interactions are essentially non - perturbative, and various topological defects dominates dynamics (see, for example, \cite{bakker1999central} and references therein).